 Marty and I love to get away on little Spring Break getaways.
-One day, while perusing the internet looking for something quirky to do when we came across The World’s Shortest St. Patrick’s Day Parade in Hot Springs, Arkansas.
-I mean, what a quirky thing to have on your couple’s bucket list.
-Marty got this huge, silly smile on his face when he told me that the whole parade route was only 98 feet in length!
+One day, while browsing the internet looking for something quirky to do, we came across The World’s Shortest St. Patrick’s Day Parade in Hot Springs, Arkansas.

 Well, of course, I’m in!!!

-We discovered there are so many things to do in Hot Springs, Arkansas that we could easily stay entertained for several days.
+We discovered so many things to do in Hot Springs, Arkansas, that we could easily stay entertained for several days.

 Things to do in Hot Springs, Arkansas

-The World’s Shortest St. Patty’s Day Parade is what drew us to Hot Springs, AR.
+The World’s Shortest St. Patty’s Day Parade drew us to Hot Springs, AR.

-The thought of a parade that is only 98 feet in length is just quirky enough to get my attention.
+The thought of a parade that is only 98 feet long is quirky enough to get my attention.
 Couple that with a chance to dress up and be silly, and you know I’m in.

-This fun parade began as a quirky idea dreamed up over a couple of pints by an Arkansas man of Irish descent.
+This fun parade began as a quirky idea that an Arkansas man of Irish descent dreamed up over a couple of pints.
 The pub where these pints were being consumed is located on the World’s Shortest Street in everyday use, Hot Spring’s Bridge Street, right in the heart of Hot Springs.

 The first parade was held in 2004 and has been a Hot Springs, AR tradition ever since, drawing visitors from far and wide.
 Though Hot Springs has been challenged over the years, there has yet to be anyone to steal this claim to fame!

-If you are in Hot Springs, AR in March, be sure to check out this parade.
+Check out this parade if you are in Hot Springs, AR, in March.
 Don your best St. Patty’s Day costume and head out.
 Be sure to get there early to claim your spot, as this small area fills up quickly.

-Hot Springs National Park is what draws most visitors here, making it one of the most popular things to do in Hot Springs, Arkansas.
+Hot Springs National Park draws most visitors here, making it one of the most popular things to do in Hot Springs, Arkansas.

 One of the fun facts about Arkansas is that Hot Springs National Park is the only national park in the state!

-Now when you first see Hot Springs National Park, you might start to wonder, “Is this really a National Park?”
-I mean, it isn’t like most other National Parks you have visited.
+When you first see Hot Springs National Park, you might wonder, “Is this really a National Park?”
+It isn’t like most other National Parks you have visited.
 Nope!
 This one is located right smack in the middle of the city!

-Located on the western slope of the Ouachita Mountains, Hot Springs National Park is the area where the natural thermal hot springs come to the surface, giving the park its name.
+Located on the western slope of the Ouachita Mountains, Hot Springs National Park is where the natural thermal hot springs come to the surface, giving the park its name.

-The Hot Springs National Park is well known for the Historic Bathhouse Row that you will find right in the heart of town.
+The Hot Springs National Park is well known for the Historic Bathhouse Row, which you will find right in the heart of town.
 Here there are eight hot springs bathhouses, 2 of which are still working, and the others have been transformed into the Visitor Center, a gift shop, and a brewery.

-The hot springs are what have drawn visitors to Hot Springs, Arkansas for years, and that is still true today.
+The hot springs have drawn visitors to Hot Springs, Arkansas, for years, which is still true today.

-The Fordyce Bathhouse has been completely restored to its former glory allowing visitors to glimpse into what the bathhouse experience was like.
+The Fordyce Bathhouse has been completely restored to its former glory, allowing visitors to glimpse what the bathhouse experience was like.

-Here you can take a tour to learn all about the history of these thermal waters and to see the fully restored bathhouse.
+Here you can take a tour to learn about the history of these thermal waters and see the fully restored bathhouse.